 1. Zoning, Soil Quality, and Utilities

-Often, people buying land in Kauai (and anywhere else really) buy a lot or parcel of land simply
+Often, people buying land in Sarasota (and anywhere else really) buy a lot or parcel of land simply

 because it looks nice and/or has a good view.
 They buy on visual appeal alone and neglect to research zoning laws/regulations, soil quality, and potential hazards like flooding.